omerfarukozturk/UIView-Shimmer/README.md

 ![](https://github.com/omerfarukozturk/UIView-Shimmer/blob/master/Resources/template_default.png)  |  ![](https://github.com/omerfarukozturk/UIView-Shimmer/blob/master/Resources/template_on.png)

 ### Note
 Template view (and also Shimmering effect) frames are calculated based on their `intrinsicContentSize` or their layout constraints.
-So should set dummy values for `UILabels`, `UITextView` etc. or set their constraints to visually draw their templates.
+So you should set dummy values for `UILabels`, `UITextView` etc. or set their constraints to visually draw their templates.

 ## Example